Robert James Bell: Awards

 In 2006, Scope was nominated for "Most Outstanding Children's Program" in the 2006 TV Week Logie awards.
 Scope won the 2008 Japan Prize, an award for outstanding educational children's television, 2008 for best television series.
 Dr Rob flew to Tokyo to collect the prize on 28 October 2008.

 Other appearances

 In February 2008, Dr Rob flew to New York City to appear on the Rachael Ray Show, where he used a food theme to demonstrate some scientific principles, using ingredients such as corn starch and hydrogen peroxide.
-The Episode went to air on 16 Feb 2009 and can be viewed on the "Rachel Ray Show" website.
+The episode went to air on 16 Feb 2009 and can be viewed on the "Rachel Ray Show" website.

 He made a second appearance on 3 July 2009 performing some spectacular experiments for 4 July.
 This also can be viewed on the "Rachel Ray Show" website.

 Dr Rob also appeared as a member of the Brains Trust on episode 13 of The Einstein Factor, on ABC Television in Australia, which went to air on 3 May 2009.

+Most recently, Dr Rob hosted the Big Bloody Experiment in 2023's National Science Week, a campaign aimed at educating children about blood with fun experiments and workshops.
+This was sponsored by Lifeblood.